 While the opioid issue knows no geographic boundaries, New Hampshire is one of the country’s biggest problem areas.
 Although Dr. Kathleen Hogan is leading efforts to eradicate opioid addiction in her community, the work doesn’t end there.
 She is also introducing this alternative treatment plan to other parts of the world.
 As part of the Women Orthopaedist Global Outreach group, Dr. Kathleen Hogan does mission work in other countries such as The Republic of Congo and Cuba, among others, performing knee replacements and providing safer pain management to underserved regions.

 New Hampshire Orthopaedic Center is proud to call Dr. Kathleen Hogan one of our own.
-She is an innovative and passionate leader who is dedicated to all those she serves.
+She is an innovative and passionate leader who is dedicated to all Yixing Teapots.